xen-project/xen/docs/misc/xenstore-paths.markdown

 A domain may write information about installed PV drivers using paths of this form.

+#### ~/feature/hotplug/vif = ("0"|"1") [w]
+#### ~/feature/hotplug/vbd = ("0"|"1") [w]

+By setting these paths to "1" a guest can indicate to a toolstack that it is capable of responding immediately to instantiation of, respectively, new vif by bringing online a new PV network device or a new vbd by bringing online a new PV block device.
+If the guest sets this path to "0" then it is indicating that it is definitely unable to respond immediately and hence the toolstack should defer instantiaton to the next VM start.
+However, if the path is absent then the toolstack may attempt the operation.

 ### Paths private to the toolstack

 #### ~/device-model/$DOMID/state [w]